AlexanderSchuetz97/jni-simple/README.md

 This crate contains a simple dumb handwritten rust wrapper around the JNI (Java Native Interface) API.
 It does absolutely no magic around the JNI Calls and lets you just use them as you would in C.

+In addition to JNI, this crate also provides a similar simplistic wrapper for the JVMTI (Java VM Tool Interface) API.
+The JVMTI Api can be used to write, for example, a Java Agent (like a Java debugger) in Rust or perform similar deep instrumentation with the JVM.

 ## Examples
 ### Loading a JVM on from a shared object file or dll
 Note: this example assumes the `loadjvm` feature is enabled!